MLGlobalHealth/dl4bi/README.md

 ## Warnings & Caveats
-- When using high precision models, i.e. transformer-based models, we recommend using the `min_std` or `bound_std` arguments because the optimizer can learn to "hack" rewards by arbitrarily decreasing standard deviation at observed context points (where the standard deviation is theoretically 0) creating arbitrarily large negative log likelihood scores, which destabilize training.
+- When using high precision models, i.e. transformer-based models, we recommend using the `min_std` argument because the optimizer can learn to "hack" rewards by arbitrarily decreasing standard deviation at observed context points (where the standard deviation is theoretically 0) creating arbitrarily large negative log likelihood scores, which destabilizes training.
 The only exception to this is when using a model with `MultiheadFastAttention` as the softmax approximation provides a measure of regularization which often prevents such degeneracy.

 ## Development Setup
 - Install Python 3.12 with `pyenv`: